-Just as the Dalai Lama shows, there are a number of personal qualities that are directly related to the subjective wellbeing of individuals.
+Just as the Dalai Lama shows, there are a number of personal qualities that are directly related to the subjective well-being of individuals.
 By continuously working with your children to develop gratitude, compassion, understanding, a positive mindset, and self-acceptance, they will be on their way to living with heightened levels of joy.
-To facilitate the process, you will need to make it a point to regularly discuss these topics in a way that naturally guides them to developing these characteristics within themselves.
-One exercise that can be helpful is to pose particular questions at dinner time centered around the happiness inducing qualities.
-To help them develop a positive perspective, for example, you may want to ask questions such as ‘what was the best thing that happened to you today?’ and ‘what are you most looking forward to tomorrow?’ whenever you sit down at the dinner table.
+To facilitate the process, you will need to make it a point to regularly discuss these topics in a way that naturally guides them to develop these characteristics within themselves.
+One exercise that can be helpful is to pose particular questions at dinner time centered around the happiness-inducing qualities.
+To help them develop a positive perspective, for example, you may want to ask questions such as ‘What was the best thing that happened to you today?’ and ‘What are you most looking forward to tomorrow?’ whenever you sit down at the dinner table.

 Give Them the Greatest Gift of All, Meditation:

 Over the past decade in scientific research communities, there has been an ever-expanding emphasis on studying the effects of meditation.
 It hasn’t come with much surprise for Buddhists and Hindus to learn that the world of science has uncovered a seemingly endless number of physical, emotional, and mental benefits that stem from the practice.
 As research has almost unanimously given meditation the green light, schools across the country have begun implementing meditation and mindfulness training into their educational agendas.
 The celebrated Buddhist monk Sogyal Rinpoche tells us,

 The gift to learning to meditate is the greatest gift you can give yourself in this lifetime.”

 And by implementing a regular meditation practice at home, you’ll be giving your children the best gift of all: An increased ability to take care of themselves mentally and emotionally.

 Spoil Them with Experiences & Opportunities for Connection: